Song Li (bioengineer)

-Song Li (李松 (Lǐ Sōng)) is a Chancellor Professor and Department Chair of Bioengineering at University of California, Los Angeles.
-He received his Ph.D. in Bioengineering from University of California, San Diego.
+Song Li (李松 (Lǐ Sōng)) is a Chancellor Professor and former Department Chair of Bioengineering at University of California, Los Angeles.
+He received his Ph.D. in bioengineering from University of California, San Diego.
 Dr. Li was a Bioengineering faculty at University of California, Berkeley (2001-2015), and he moved to UCLA in 2016.
 His research is focused on cell engineering, mechanobiology, biomaterials, and regenerative medicine.
 He is well recognized bioengineer, and has been elected as a Fellow of the International Academy of Medical and Biological Engineering, Biomedical Engineering Society and American Institute for Medical and Biological Engineering.

 Education

-Dr. Li received his Bachelor of Science in Mechanics and Engineering Science and also his Master of Science in Biomechanics from Peking University.
+Dr. Li received his Bachelor of Science in Mechanics and Engineering Science and also his Master of Science in biomechanics from Peking University.
 He received his Ph.D. from University of California, San Diego, working with Professor Shu Chien.